marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Consistent formulation of "tkl", "osc.x.m", and "osc.y.w".

 * Fixed format of TV in Rule Descriptors for CoAP MID.

+* Fixed order of OSCORE-related Field Descriptors in examples Rules.

 * Use "bit" instead of "b" as symbol for bit (per ISO/IEC 80000-13).